 Citrus may be the most popular winter fruit.
 They’re able to endure the chilling frost of winter better than other fruits.
 Pineapple may be the most surprising winter fruit.
 Its season begins at the tail end of winter (in March) and continues throughout the spring and summer months.
 Pears are a winter favorite, though their peak season is short.
 Get them while you can!

 Grapefruit – January to August

 Pears – August to December

 Root vegetables and hearty leafy greens are the most popular winter vegetables.
-Parsnips, turnips, and rutabagas may not be everyone’s first choice, but with the right recipe they transform to delectable side dishes, luscious soups, or even tasty seasoned fries.
+Parsnips, turnips and rutabagas may not be everyone’s first choice, but with the right recipe, they transform into delectable side dishes, luscious soups, or even tasty seasoned fries.
 Winter squash are heartier than summer squash, with thicker skins and firmer flesh, able to endure the winter frost.
-Look for Kabocha, Acorn, Buttercup, Butternut or Delicata squash at your local farmer’s market.
+Look for Kabocha, Acord, Buttercup, Butternut or Delicata squash at your local market.

 Rutabaga – October to March

 Turnip – October to March

 Here are four recipes using seasonal produce to make the best of winter season!